-Editor’s Note: This post is part of a series highlighting how SunPower’s record-setting solar technology has helped power some amazing adventures over the years, inspiring our latest campaign: Demand Better Solar.®
+This post is part of a series highlighting how SunPower’s record-setting solar technology has helped power some amazing adventures over the years, inspiring our latest campaign: Demand Better Solar®.

-In our 30-year history, SunPower has set world records for making the most efficient1 and most durable2 solar on the market, so we’re often asked to collaborate on ground-breaking projects with visionaries who share our dream of clean, renewable solar energy for all.
+In our 30-year history, SunPower has set world records for making the most efficient*Highest of over 3,200 silicon solar panels, Photon Module Survey, Feb 2014. and most durable*"Fraunhofer PV Durability Initiative for Solar Modules: Part 2".
+Photovoltaics International, 2014. solar on the market, so we’re often asked to collaborate on ground-breaking projects with visionaries who share our dream of clean, renewable solar energy for all.

 From powering solar race cars that journey 1,800 miles across the Australian Outback to providing solar cells for Solar Impulse 2, the solar airplane that just recently set a world record for being the first such plane to complete a round-the-world journey, we’ve worked with many inspiring solar pioneers.

 A particularly memorable one was PlanetSolar, maker of the largest solar boat ever constructed, the MS Turanor PlanetSolar catamaran.
 In 2010 and 2013, the catamaran set world records for fastest trans-Atlantic solar crossings powered only by SunPower photovoltaic energy.
 And in 2012 the boat became the first to use solar energy to circle the globe, sailing around the world in 584 days.

 Taking record-setting solar energy to the high seas

 The leading performance and durability of SunPower® solar technology made us the perfect partner to power the records set by PlanetSolar in its epic ocean voyages.